PeaPodTechnologies/PeaPod/docs/dsfcsubmission/designreport.md

 Plant-environment optimization can be targeted not only at nutritional value or efficiency, but also at acceptability.
 The feedback can be gathered either through crew Hedonic rating (i.e. tomatoes grown in environment ABC rate X in appearance, Y in aroma, etc.) or more sophisticated analysis (i.e. computer vision analysis of color/size/shape for appearance, tissue concentrations of various aroma/flavor compounds).

+Hydroponic crops have seen commercial success [3], suggesting that their output is of sufficient hedonic quality to be desired.

+Case Study in Fresh Produce: Acceptability of Fresh Cantaloupe Melon [4]:
+Appearance: 7.93/9.00
+Aroma: 7.77/9.00
+Flavor: 6.83/9.00
+Texture: 7.43/9.00
+Overall: 7.17/9.00 (>6.00)

 ## Safety

 ### Safety of Process